FansubDB/fansubdb.github.io/CONTRIBUTING.md

 ### Year Folder

-A year directory should contain the following:

-1. A Static HTML file to load the season file, and located on this repositorie.
-[Example][seasonHTML]
-2. A JSON file `list.json` which contains the season files information, and located on the data repositorie.
+A year directory should contain a JSON file `list.json` which contains the season files information, and located on the data repositorie.
 [Example][seasonJSON] [Structure][struct]
-  * There are one JSON file and one HTML file per season.
+  * There are one JSON file per season.

 NB: On some websites, Winter 2016/2017 (for example) is indicated as Winter 2017 (like myanimelist).
 In this website, it's indicated as Winter 2016.